kskaman/workout-logger/README.md

 # Running the Project Locally

-If you’d like to run the Workout Logger on your local machine, follow the steps below:
+If you’d like to run the Workout Logger on your local machine, follow the steps below on terminal:

 1. **Clone the Repository**